Learn how to properly use italics and emphasis

 When in doubt, ask for help

 Should a time arise when you aren't sure whether to use italics, simply refer to this article to see if your situation falls into any of the categories listed above.
 If it does, use italics; if it doesn't, it's probably best to use standard font.
-If you're still unsure, feel free to submit your document to our academic editors for a professional review.
+If you're still unsure, feel free to submit your document to our essay editors for a professional review.